-Under the Agreements, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Bank Bond Interest Rate (for Series 2003A, the rate equals London Inter-Bank Offered Rate (LIBOR) plus 2.50% for the first 90 days and then equals LIBOR plus 4.00%; for Series 2003B, the rate equals Prime Rate plus 1.00% for the first 90 days and then equals Prime plus 2.00%) subject to a maximum rate as permitted by law.
+Under the 2003A Agreement, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Bank Bond Interest Rate equal to the greater of the Prime rate plus 1.50% or the Federal Funds Rate plus 3.00%, the Base Rate, for the first 90 days and then the Base Rate plus 0.50% from the 91st day to the 367th day following the date of purchase and the Base Rate plus 1.00% from the 368th day following such date of purchase and thereafter subject to a maximum rate as permitted by law.
 Upon remarketing of Bank Bonds and the receipt of the sales price by the Liquidity Provider, such bonds are no longer considered Bank Bonds.
-Payment of the interest on the Bank Bonds is on the first business day of each month for each period in which Bank Bonds are outstanding.
-At June 30, 2009, there were no Bank Bonds held by the Liquidity Facility.
+Payment of the interest on the Bank Bonds is on the first business day of each calendar month following the date on which such Bank Bond became a Bank Bond.
+At June 30, 2010, there were no Bank Bonds held by the 2003A Liquidity Facility.